All Of Leonardo DiCaprio's Girlfriends In Chronological Order

 From the moment he burst onto the silver screen in the early ’90s, Leo’s love life has been one electrifying affair.
 His public liaisons, which began with a link-up with model Bridget Hall in 1994, have continued to make headlines ever since.
 From Gisele Bündchen to Blake Lively, Gigi Hadid to Camila Morrone (who is 23 years younger than him), the list of Leonardo DiCaprio’s girlfriends is imbued with some of the most hot and happening names in show business.

-Things have not been all rosy though as DiCaprio’s dating history has had its fair share of controversy.
+Things have not been all rosy though as DiCaprio’s dating history has had its fair share of controversy as well.
 The 48-year-old charmer has famously dated women much younger than him, preferably in their mid-20s, often stirring chatter about the age differences.

 So, if you have been curious about all the women this Hollywood icon has dated, join us as we flip through the pages of Leonardo DiCaprio’s colourful dating history—a script as mesmerising as any blockbuster he’s ever starred in.